bahmutov/crasher/README.md

 The code throws 3 types of errors: sync error, async error (via `setTimeout`) and an unhandled rejected promise.

+## Demo

+You can spin a small demo server and cause the crashes

+    npm run demo
+    // starts the service
+    // from another terminal
+    curl localhost:3000/crash

 ## Why

 I use [Sentry](https://glebbahmutov.com/blog/tags/sentry/) a lot to capture both server and client-side crashes.